mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Running on new nodes

 Th new Rocky 8 nodes are grouped into partitions corresponding to their buy-in owners.
 The current partitions are listed [here](partitions.md).
 Accounts are associated with one or more of these partitions.
-An example comand to request an interactive shell on a node in a particular partition is
+An example comand to request an interactive shell on a node in a particular partition for nodes with GPUs is

+        salloc -p sched_mit_kburdge_r8 --mem=0 -N 1 --exclusive --gres=gpu:4

+an example for a CPU node is

+        salloc  -p sched_mit_pog_r8 --mem=0 -N 1 --exclusive

+Individual accounts have access to partitions that correspond to the group(s) they ar part of.

 ## Getting help